• Skip to main content

 If you are looking to carry out DIY or repair work to your property you should approach your neighbour in a polite and courteous manner.

-Ask them correctly and explain why you want to enter their garden!
-The majority of the time your neighbour will give you permission.
-Just make sure you clean up after you are done!
+Ask them correctly and explain why you want to enter their garden.
+The majority of the time your neighbour will permit you.

 1. Speak politely